humhub/humhub/protected/humhub/docs/guide/dev-javascript.md

 humhub.modules.example.myFunction();
 ```

-### Module Dependencies

-As described before the `require` function can be used to inject other modules into your own module.
-Note that you should only require modules at the beginning of your own module, if you are sure the required module is already
+> Note: You should only require modules at the beginning of your own module, if you are sure the required module is already registered.
-registered.

-The registration order should be assured by using the Assetbundle's `$depends` mechanism:
+If your module requires other modules, which are not part of the core you can ensure the order by means of the `$depends` attribute of your Asset Bundle:

 ```php